birkenkrahe/org/internship.md

 7. Your networking
 8. Your work values
 9. Your work hierarchy

-10.Your skills
+10. Your skills
-11.Your accomplishments
+11. Your accomplishments
-12.Your career aspirations
+12. Your career aspirations

 Each blog post is introduced briefly in the [blogs folder](https://github.com/birkenkrahe/internship/tree/main/blogs).

 ![img](./img/Christoffer_Wilhelm_Eckersberg_A_Sailing_Boat_in_full_sail_(1832).jpg)

-<a id="org203f555"></a>
+<a id="org5c7da4c"></a>

 # Will there be any lectures?